Fast Facts

 • The main campus takes up just a few city blocks, making it ideal for walking or biking.

-• A downtown campus in heritage buildings in the city centre was completed in 2015 with the opening of the Centre for Executive and Professional Education, as well as the School of Social work in the former Windsor Star building.
-Major reconstruction on the former Armouries building is now complete and has preserved and restored architectural elements of the building, now home to the School for Creative Arts.
-The newly-built Alan Wildeman Centre for Creative Arts is adjacent to the Armouries and completes the arts precinct.
+• A downtown campus in heritage buildings in the city centre includes offices of the Centre for Executive and Professional Education and the School of Social Work in the former Windsor Star building, the School of Creative Arts in the former Armouries building and the Alan Wildeman Centre for Creative Arts, and the Master of Applied Computing program in the one-time home of the Palace Theatre.

 Our Towns